 It wasn't very painful, the abortion: not physically, not emotionally.
 The pain was short, like an intense shot, and I chanted the alphabet while holding a nurse's hand.
 It took an incredibly short amount of time, far shorter than I thought it would, having heard my share of horror stories about how much abortion hurts and what a big mess it is.
 I was then wheeled into the recovery room, where everyone else had IVs from their anesthetics still in their arm.
 They were groggy.
 I was very alert.

-Not long after that, I learned, via the help of a few herbalists and midwives in my social circle and a lot of time with my nose pressed in books, how to perform a reasonably safe herbal abortion.
-They aren't as safe (nor as effective) as medical ones -- little is, and even childbirth poses more risks -- but they're safer than backalley surgical abortions, to be certain.
-They're certainly safer than coat hangers.
-I did not write these recipes down anywhere.
-I have never shared them publicly, and to date I still will not share them.
-They are locked in the safe of my head: I memorized them carefully, meticulously.
-If ever abortion becomes illegal again, I absolutely will break that law to help women who need or want to abort to do so in the safest ways I know how, without question.
+If ever abortion becomes illegal again, I absolutely will break that law to help those who need or want to abort to do so in the safest ways I know how, without question.
 It is our right; not SHOULD be our right.
 It simply is.
 We have the right to control our reproduction.
 We have the right to own our own bodies.

 I feel confident saying that most people who do make these choices do so with both great thought and great compassion.
 I think we can be good parents to both our born and our never-born, and that in some cases, abortion is doing just that.
 I have no doubt it was in my case.
 I feel more able to someday be a good parent to any child who may be in my life because of my choice then; I know I can make hard choices for both of us if need be.